sap-tutorials/Tutorials/tutorials/fiori-ios-scpms-custom-app-creation/fiori-ios-scpms-custom-app-creation.md

 }
 ```

-Then, add the following methods whichs loads the Customer entities and updates the table view once loaded:
+Then, add the following methods which loads the Customer entities and updates the table view once loaded:

 ```swift
 // MARK: - Data accessing